Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 • No option for hands-free operation

-The KOIOS Bullet is made from mostly medium-grade plastic, and the rather flimsy-looking motor base surprised us with its stability.
-While the blending cups and blade assembly could be more robust, these compromises seem justifiable given the blender's cost, especially considering its efficiency and consistent performance.
+In terms of build quality, this blender is made from mostly medium-grade plastic, and the rather flimsy-looking motor base surprised us with its stability.
+While the blending cups and blade assembly could be more robust, these compromises seem justifiable given the blender's cost.

 Our Expertise